 We are the body of Christ

-Pastoral Care and Communion Campaign
+Pastoral Care for Immigrant Detainees Campaign

 When “Operation Midway Blitz” first hit our streets, we immediately developed a plan to respond to the increasingly harmful immigration enforcement operations impacting every neighborhood where our members live and work.
 Since then, thousands of priests, sisters, and lay people have taken part in our public, non-violent, spirit-led actions, including People’s Masses and a Eucharistic Procession.